Independent African news, markets, culture and politics.

 You only have 4 years, focus on governance not political wars – Group tells Aiyedatiwa

-The PDP’s Director of Media and Publicity, Wande T. Ajayi, called on the government to increase transparency by publishing a list of contractors, payment records, and the current state of the 2025 budget implementation.
-Ajayi emphasized that the PDP will not tolerate threats or attempts to silence critics using the Cybercrime Act.
-Instead, the party will focus on highlighting the administration’s shortcomings, including its inability to address pressing issues such as hunger, unemployment, and infrastructure decay.
+PDP Director of Media and Publicity Wande T. Ajayi urged the government to improve transparency by publishing a list of contractors, payment records and the current status of the 2025 budget implementation.
+Ajayi warned that the PDP will not tolerate threats or attempts to silence critics under the Cybercrime Act, and said the party will focus on exposing the administration’s failures to address hunger, unemployment and infrastructure decay.
+She questioned the government’s claim of defending truth, pointing to stalled projects, struggling health and education systems, and the recent strike at Adekunle Ajasin University (AAUA).
+According to the PDP spokesperson, true leadership is demonstrated through conduct, not threats.

 Scroll to Top